oam-dev/rudr/docs/tutorials/deploy_openfaas_workload.md

 applicationconfiguration.core.oam.dev/openfaas configured
 ```

-Then you could see the `replicas` field has been changed.
+Then you could see the `com.openfaas.scale.min` label has been changed.

 ```shell script
 $ kubectl get functions nodeinfo -o yaml